 - 1/4 cup (60ml) maple syrup or honey

 - 1 teaspoon pure vanilla extract

-- In a separate bowl, combine the dry ingredients – flour, protein powder, baking powder, baking soda, salt, cinnamon and cornstarch.
+- In a separate large mixing bowl, combine the dry ingredients – flour, protein powder, baking powder, baking soda, salt, cinnamon, nutmeg and cornstarch.
 For best results, spoon flour into cup (rather than scooping with cup) and then level using a butter knife.
-Make a well in the center of the flour mixture and add wet ingredients.
-Gently stir until just combined.
-Don't overmix.
+If adding in additional mix-in, such as chocolate chips, toss in the flour mixture.

-- Remove from oven and allow to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
+- Remove from oven and allow muffins to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
 You might need to run a butter knife along the outer edge of the muffins to loosen them from the pan.